lowRISC/opentitan/hw/ip/ascon/doc/registers.md

 v) escalations triggered by the life cycle controller, and vi) fatal integrity failures on the TL-UL bus.

 ### STATUS .
-ALERT_RECOV_BLOCK_CTRL_UPDATE_ERR
-An update error has not occurred (0) or has occurred (1) in the shadowed block Control Register.
-The register has to be rewritten.

-### STATUS .
-ALERT_RECOV_CTRL_AUX_UPDATE_ERR
-An update error has not occurred (0) or has occurred (1) in the shadowed Auxiliary Control Register.
-The register has to be rewritten.

-### STATUS .
 ALERT_RECOV_CTRL_UPDATE_ERR
-An update error has not occurred (0) or has occurred (1) in the shadowed Control Register.
-Ascon operation needs to be restarted by re-writing the Control Register.
+An update error has not occurred (0) or has occurred (1) in one of the shadowed Control Registers.
+Ascon operation needs to be restarted by re-writing the Control Registers.

 ### STATUS .
 ASCON_ERROR
 An error due to a misconfiguration has happened.